revilo1882/phone_tech_test/README.md

 - As stated in my motivation my css skills are limited however I was very happy with how I got the project looking but I would need to look more into my design should the objectives of the task change (maybe more colours or capacities).

 - Using the require function to get the source for the picture caused me a few issues and I'm not entirely sure if this is seen as good code, however using this meant that my code was a lot simpler and easily readable.
-I'm also not 100% sure why this causes the test result doesn't include the file path.
+I'm also not 100% sure why this the test result doesn't include the file path.

 ## Further Work